lvalnegri/Rtemplate/README.md

 - Try not to postpone writing down the documentation! description, parameters, examples

 - When exporting datasets or other objects, modify the file `include_datasets.R` in `/data-raw` to convert the objects in *rda* format and save them in the `/data` subfolder.
-Remember, if needed for sharing to people outside of the *R* env, to save also a copy as text in *csv* format or *shapefile* if digital boundaries, but only to be uploaded on *GitHub*
+Remember, if needed for sharing with people outside the *R* env, to save also a copy as text in *csv* format or *shapefile* if digital boundaries (but only to be uploaded on *GitHub*)

 - When ready: `check()`, `build()`, `install('./pkgname')`